hRun/TA_cryptosuite/README.md

 * Updated Splunk SDK for Python
 * Using custom search command protocol v2 now
 * Updated README and docs with soon-to-come changes
+* Implemented proper key/salt management on per-user and per-role basis

+* Removed keyencryption parameter from crypt command and replaced by automatic detection
+* Implemented sanity check for private/public RSA key usage at encryption/decryption attempts

 * Ensured Splunk 8 and Python 2/3 cross-compatilibity for hash command
 * Hashes will now be written to a new field with the name of the used algorithm
+* Renamed saltfile parameter to salt
+* Implemented SHA3 and Blake2 support for environments using Python 3

 *See https://github.com/my2ndhead/SA-hypercrypto for previous, deprecated versions.*